hiddify/hiddify-relay/README.md

 </div>
 `1.
 Install Socat And Setup Tunnel Service`
-- After selecting option `1`, wait for the installation of the HA-Proxy package.-
+- After selecting option `1`, wait for the installation of the Socat package.
 - Then enter the `IP` and `Port` of main server.
 - The tunnel will be created based on the
 `2.
 Check Socat Port`